MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/database-suspend-incorrect-run-alter-server-configuration.md

 ms.custom: sap:Installation, Patching, Upgrade, Uninstall, evergreen, KB5048510
 ms.reviewer: rvuppula, nicolasbruno, v-cuichen
 appliesto:
+- SQL Server 2022 on Windows
+- SQL Server 2022 on Linux
 ---
 # FIX: Database is suspended incorrectly when you run ALTER SERVER CONFIGURATION

 ## Symptoms

-When you run `ALTER SERVER CONFIGURATION` to suspend the server for a snapshot backup, you notice that the database is in an incorrect suspended state after errors occur.
-The errors that occur when initially suspending the server for a snapshot backup are similar to the following errors:
+When you run `ALTER SERVER CONFIGURATION` to suspend the server for a snapshot backup, you might occasionally notice that the database is in an incorrect suspended state after an error occurs.
+The error that occurs when suspending the server for a snapshot backup is similar to the following error:

 > Msg 9018, Level 16, State 1, Line \<LineNumber>
 > The log for database \<DatabaseName> does not allow user writes.